What Makes A Good Sunscreen Great?

 How can I best protect my skin from the sun?

-As Dr Malvina has explained, while SPF is essential, no amount of sunscreen will fully protect you.
+While using a sunscreen with a high SPF is essential, no amount of sunscreen will fully protect you against photodamage.
 As such, good sun behaviour is something we should all be practising.
-This means wearing sunscreen daily, staying out of the sun during the hottest part of the day and wearing protective clothing and hats.
-Skin + Me has plenty of recommendations for sunscreens that will work for all skin types – and if you’re oily you might even be able to save by skipping moisturiser in the morning.
+This means wearing sunscreen daily (even on cloudy days or when you’re staying inside), staying out of the sun during the hottest part of the day and wearing protective clothing and hats.